 - Use date calculations to determine deadlines for processes.

 - Create documents based on templates that are filled with content from input or value nodes.

 - Use the email action to inform other people within an organization or to build approval processes.

-- Read data from service case databases or write newly gathered values into a case database in the same service.
+- Read data from Application case databases or write newly gathered values into a case database in the same Application.

 - Connect integrations to different data sources and systems.
 You can edit data that comes from a database or use existing Microsoft Excel spreadsheets in BRYTER.
 It is also possible to use external applications like Kira to extract information out of documents and process them in BRYTER.